drakmaniso/old-cozely/README.md

 [![GoDoc](https://godoc.org/github.com/drakmaniso/cozely?status.svg)](https://godoc.org/github.com/drakmaniso/cozely)
 [![Go Report Card](https://goreportcard.com/badge/github.com/drakmaniso/cozely)](https://goreportcard.com/report/github.com/drakmaniso/cozely)

-Cozely aims to be a simple framework for making games in Go.
+Cozely aims to be a simple, all-in-one framework for making games in Go.
 It focuses on pixel art for 2D, and polygonal art (aka low-poly) for 3D.

-**Not yet in a usable state**: the framework is *very* incomplete, and the API is subject to frequent changes.
+**THIS IS A WORK IN PROGRESS**, not usable yet: the framework is *very* incomplete, and the API is subject to frequent changes.

 ## Platforms